aritraghsh09/GalaxySim/README.md

 ### How to Run Galaxy Sim?

 #### Installation
 Galaxy Sim is written in Python and the primary pre-requisite is GALFIT.
-Instllation instructions for GALFIT can be found [here] (https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html).
+Instllation instructions for GALFIT can be found [here](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html).

 Other than GALFIT, Galaxy Sim depends on the following Python libraries:- numpy, tqdm (if you want a progress bar), pickle, multiprocessing